How to Make the Most of London Book Fair 2020

-The first year I went as an agent’s assistant and was therefore on the agent’s floor – which is separate to the actual fair as this is where rights deals are made.
-The second year I attended as with the recruitment agency, Atwood Tate.
-I was their Administrator and Social Media Coordinator at the time and I was running a competition, making a YouTube video and generally documenting the whole experience.
+The first year I went as an agent’s assistant and was therefore on the agent’s floor – which is separate from the actual fair as this is where rights deals are made.
+The second-year I attended as with the recruitment agency, Atwood Tate.
+I was their Administrator and Social Media Coordinator at the time and I was running a competition, making a YouTube video, and generally documenting the whole experience.

 The following year I didn’t attend because I had just started as a Marketing and Publicity Executive at Canelo, and Marketing and Publicity Executives don’t need to go to the London Book Fair.
 But the following year, as a Campaign’s Officer working under the Sales Director I did go and I attended many meetings alongside her in a sales capacity.

 This year I will be attending as a Trailblazer/speaker, but also a representative of my company HarperCollins.

 I am talking on two London Book Fair panels:

 - Trailblazers 2020: What’s Next For Publishing on Wednesday 11th March at 2:30-3:30 pm in the National Hall Gallery

 - How to Get Ahead in Publishing on Wednesday 11th March at 5:15-6:15 pm in Olympia Room, Grand Hall

 So if you’re around on Wednesday 11th March at the London Book Fair then let me know!
 I’ll be around all afternoon.

 How to prepare for the London Book Fair

 But this post isn’t about me, it’s about how to make the most of the London Book Fair.
 Today I’m going to share my top tips, based on experience.